MaTi5893/Napoleon-s-Legacy-Remastered/README.txt

 Abraham Lincoln (and the GFM team): letting me use some stuff from their mod Nurse Reno: made IGoR PUIR, which this mod was built on Rascalnag (and Jman): Rascalnag for creating the beautiful graphical mod Belle Cartographie https://www.moddb.com/mods/belle-cartographie and Jman for modifying it to be darker
-SighPie: appropriated HFM content may or may not be found in this mod :walterstuff:
 Sveera: Original creator of Napoleon's Legacy
 Bearabia: Creator of Columbia Divided, for the Anglo-Dutch Union (https://discord.gg/YAE8C29W2n)
 Rileyo: Creator of DoDE, for letting me take the WSF tag (here, it's Panslavia) https://github.com/rileyo92/Divergence-Expanded-MP/
 The Victoria 2 Modding Server and all the people in it: for all the help.
 By the way, to any modders: you're free to take parts of this mod and do your own thing with it.
 Even the PUIR parts, I'm sure all the 4 currently absent PUIR developers won't care about you taking their code.
 It'd be cool if you didn't take the entire mod and reupload it under your own name, but I don't know why you'd want to do that in the first place.